-- 18. There is a need for national leadership to provide direction and examples of good practice for social partnership working across Wales.
-A national statutory body would provide this necessary leadership to role model social partnership principles and legitimise the concept nationally which other structures can then follow.
+- 19. There is a need for national leadership to provide direction and examples of good practice for social partnership working across Wales.
+A national statutory body would provide such leadership and act as a role model for effective social partnership.
 There are limitations on how effectively improvements in public service delivery and well-being can be coordinated unless the social partnership approach has a statutory underpinning.
-We want to promote greater consistency of approach and believe the effectiveness of social partnership arrangements in Wales can be strengthened. - 19.
-It is envisioned that the SPC will provide this leadership and will role model effective social partnership working through its visibility and transparency.
+We want to promote greater consistency of approach and believe the effectiveness of social partnership arrangements in Wales can be strengthened through legislation. - 20.
+The intention is that the statutory SPC will be visible and transparent in the way it works.
 Much of the information and advice sent to Welsh Ministers will be published as will meeting minutes and terms of reference for the group.
 A website for the SPC will also be developed detailing this and providing information about the work of the SPC.
-All of this information will be accessible for other groups using social partnership to learn from and follow the good practice demonstrated by the SPC. - 20.
+All of this information will be accessible for other groups using social partnership to learn from and follow the good practice demonstrated or recommended by the SPC. - 21.
 Moreover, those closest to public service delivery (workers and their employers) are not consistently involved in the decision-making processes to improve public services, therefore their expertise and insights are not being fully utilised.
-A tripartite body would consider the views of workers and employers from all sectors as employer and worker representatives would be able to engage with Welsh Ministers when discussing issues and decisions that affect the workplace. - 21.
-To encompass these views further, organisational culture changes are needed within public institutions in Wales, including those organisations that are less 'cooperative' in partnership work.
+A tripartite body such as the SPC would consider the views of workers and employers from all sectors as employer and worker representatives would be able to engage with Welsh Ministers when discussing issues and decisions that affect the workplace. - 22.
+To encompass these views further, organisational culture changes are needed within public institutions in Wales.
 Workers and trade unions are often excluded from the strategic planning and decision making by their employers.
-We can start to resolve this exclusion by putting social partnership on a statutory footing to start involving workers more in discussion on matters that affect them.
-This can only be done through changing values and behaviours which incorporate a national standard for social partnership working. - 22.
+We can start to resolve this exclusion by putting social partnership on a statutory footing to ensure that workers are more involved in discussion about matters that affect them.
+Ultimately, success will be dependent on changing values and behaviours which incorporate a national standard for social partnership working. - 23.
 The economic impact of the COVID-19 pandemic, coupled with the ending of the transitional arrangements with the EU on 31 December 2020, presents significant challenges for business.
 Set in a context of increasing volatility in international trading relationships and the medium and long-term trends in the introduction of disruptive technologies, this presents Welsh businesses with a highly complex situation in which to plan adequately for sustainable growth and secure employment.
-Against this background, it is important that we have robust and fit for purpose structures that can make it easier for government, employers and unions to work together to achieve shared outcomes, with an understanding of opportunities and limitations.
+Against this background, it is important that we have robust and fit-for-purpose structures that can make it easier for government, employers and unions to work together to achieve shared outcomes, with an understanding of opportunities and limitations.
 It is essential that there is a shared agenda and a focus for engagement and activity.

-23. Government, employers and unions all stand to benefit from stable and inclusive economic growth and have a common purpose in supporting a prosperous economy, where businesses and individuals share the benefits.
-Countries where this is the norm include Austria, Germany, Belgium and Sweden, where institutional structures of social partnership are deeply entrenched and the health system and economy are built around a culture of co-operation.
+24. Government, employers and unions all stand to benefit from stable and inclusive economic growth and have a common purpose in supporting a prosperous economy, where businesses and individuals share the benefits.
+Countries where this is the norm include Austria, Germany, Belgium and Sweden, where institutional structures of social partnership are deeply embedded and the health system and economy are built around a culture of co-operation.